 An integral part of the itinerary of the Archaeological Museum is the Playroom (open every Sunday from 15.00 to 17.00), a specially equipped area devoted to games, reading, experimentation, workshops, and child-friendly facilities.

-Excavations at the neolithic site of Nogaredo al Torre in collaboration with the Friuli Museum of Natural History
+Excavations at the Neolithic and Eneolithic site of Nogaredo al Torre in collaboration with the Friuli Museum of Natural History

-The Museo Archeologico di Udine with the collaboration of the Museo Friulano di Storia Naturale is currently conducting officially approved archaeological excavations at the neolithic site of Nogaredo al Torre (UD).
+The Museo Archeologico di Udine with the collaboration of the Museo Friulano di Storia Naturale is currently conducting officially approved archaeological excavations at the Neolithic and Eneolithic site of Nogaredo al Torre (UD).
 Research carried in the flood plain has so far revealed a pit and an anthropic layer rich in archaeological finds which are currently the subject of ongoing study.

 Migration in prehistoric time